 Employers should be preparing for the introduction of the National Living Wage which comes into effect from 1st April 2016.
 The new National Living Wage of £7.20 per hour will be introduced for workers aged 25 and above.
 The pre-existing National Minimum Wage will continue to apply to workers aged 24 and under.

 The profile of Transgender issues has been raised over recent times, with the release of the film “The Danish Girl”.

 It is therefore timely that the Government Equalities Office has recently published a new guide for employers on recruitment and retention of transgender staff.

 It is designed to provide employers with practical advice, suggestions and ideas on the recruitment and retention of transgender employees and potential employees.
 It is also intended as a guide for the managers and transgender staff themselves.

-If you have any employment law queries, please contact Julia Woodhouse on firstname.lastname@example.org or 02476 531532.
+If you have any employment law queries, please contact Kerry Hudson on Kerry.Hudson@bttj.com or 02476 531532.